Search This Blog

 Friday, 10 March 2023

-All Things Mental Health With Barbara Kemmis of Cana
+Barbara Kemmis: All Things Mental Health

-Now that the effects of the pandemic have waned, cremation is still on the rise, which could be understood as a result of lack of burial sites and financial constraints.
+Even now when the effects of the pandemic have waned, cremation is still on the rise, which could be understood as a result of lack of burial sites and financial constraints.
 On the good side, though, the pandemic has brought a positive effect on mental health because it is openly discussed in society.

 Jennifer’s guest for this episode is Barbara Kemmis, the Executive Director of CANA and conversation will focus around mental health and how cremation has evolved since the pandemic.
+Stream the episode to learn about how you can take care of your mental health while grieving, and how you can support those who are struggling in their personal grief journey.

 LITTLE NUGGETS OF GOLD: